unquist/rpg-bot/README.md

 *RPGBOT_SUMMARY_CHANNEL_NAME*: Set this to the name of the channel you want the summaries posted to.
 Do not prefix the name with a "#" character.

 *RPGBOT_CAMPAIGN_CHANNEL_NAME*: Set this to the name of the channel you want summarized.
 Do not prefix the name with a "#" character.

+To use the summarizer, the following conventions must be followed:
+- The script will ignore any message starting with `>` We recommend using `>` in Slack for all meta-game conversations
+- The script ignores all files.
+- The script ignores all system messages
+- The script strips out messages containing urls
+- The script will save any text with 1 or 3 backticks, italicized text, or with the `/me` command.
+- If you're also using rpg-bot's combat script, the script will save combat start and end messages (but nothing in between)
+- Anything that doesn't fit into one of the above situations is discarded by default.

+-